Los Pynandi World Cup Stadium: Facilities

 The stadium satisfies FIFA requirements for beach soccer venues: the main stand, the only roofed section, includes four changing rooms for players, two changing rooms for referees, a medical area, a press room, offices, a multipurpose space, an anti-doping room and VIP area.
 There is also designated seating for VIPs, press and high profile/FIFA delegates.
 Public bathrooms are available in all stands.

 Regarding access, the main stand houses an elevator designed for wheelchairs, meanwhile another stand features a special access ramp and an area adapted to accommodate the disabled; consideration has also been given to ambulance and fire access.

 The stadium is equipped with TV platforms and floodlights operating at up to 2000 lux.
 In total, the floor area of the stadium encompasses around 5000m2, with the playing surface accounting for 1,880m2.
 FIFA reports the final seating capacity figure at 2,820.

-Future

 At the time of its construction, Ricardo Torres, president of the APF Beach Soccer Division claimed the stadium was the first and only beach soccer stadium of its kind in the world, being of concrete.
 It is a permanent stadium intended to leave a "legacy for Paraguayan and regional sports".

-The arena is slated to host the 2019 South American Under-20 Championship as well as the beach soccer and beach volleyball events at the 2022 South American Games in Asunción.